Camisrutt/Moodboard/README.md

 - add title editing and saving

 - add paint bucket to fill areas with color

+- To be able to save the whole calendar to a image file or pdf.

 - Create a favorite system where you can favorite certain drawings